webtranslateit/webtranslateit/README.md

     rake trans:fetch[fr_FR]

 Fetch the latest translations for all the languages defined in Web Translate It’s interface.
 It takes the locale name as a parameter

+    rake trans:send[fr_FR]

+Updates the latest translations for all your files in a specific locale defined in Web Translate It’s interface.

     rake trans:version

 Display the plugin version.